-Voice control technology provides bank customers with a new and convenient way of interaction.
+Voice assistant technology provides bank customers with a new and convenient way of interaction.
 Users are enabled to ask simple questions and complete basic tasks quickly and easily by just using their voice.

 For that reason, the demand for Siri and further voice assistants will continue to increase.
 And banking area is not an exception.

-Voice systems will turn banks into smart omnipresent financial assistants.
+Voice assistants will turn banks into smart omnipresent financial assistants.
 Customers will be given more freedom, while banks will get a chance to provide customer-oriented products and services.